rogerbriggen/CAS_AI_Work/14 Policy/README.md

+# Day 14 - Policy Gradient Networks (PGN)

-# We now use Deep Reinforcment Learning - Hands-On, 3rd Edition, Lapan
+We now use the book Deep Reinforcment Learning - Hands-On, 3rd Edition, 2024, Lapan

 see <https://leanpub.com/deepreinforcementlearninghands-on-thirdedition>
 see <https://github.com/PacktPublishing/Deep-Reinforcement-Learning-Hands-On-Third-Edition>, Chapter 11

+My own copy with some changes of the excercises code is here: <https://github.com/rogerbriggen/Deep-Reinforcement-Learning-Hands-On-Third-Edition>

 ## Environment